silviad/data-science-projects/data-science-certification/10-capstone-project/README.md

 Introduction

-The goal of the project is to create a product to highlight the prediction algorithm built for the Capstone project of Coursera Specialization.
+The goal of the project is to create a product to highlight the prediction algorithm built for the Capstone project of Coursera Specialization in Data Science.

 For every context (twitter, blog and news) execute the following steps:
 1. execute preproc.corpus function from preprocessing.R package